Don't isolate the QL muscle! Do these 3 exercises instead.

 If one muscle is weak then the body will ask another muscle to pick up the slack.
 If one joint cannot move well, it will ask another joint to move instead.

-The body is sending signals of discomfort in an area of the body - like the QL area - but that does not mean that there is something WRONG with this area of the body.
+Your brain is sending you signals of discomfort from a certain area of the body - like the QL - but that does not mean that there is something WRONG with this area of the body.

-Discomfort in the body means there is some lack of balance or function in our movement.
+Discomfort in the body often means there is some lack of balance or function in how you move.
 But it doesn’t mean that the lack of function is in the exact area of discomfort.

 Think about a scale that’s out of balance.
 If we want to bring the side that’s higher down, we don’t just push and shove that side down.
 It will just come right back up.